Ny-Ålesund Airport, Hamnerabben: Facilities

 Ny-Ålesund Airport, Hamnerabben, is located at Hamnerabben, 0.65 NM west of the main settlement of Ny-Ålesund.
 It consists of a single 808 m long and 30 m wide gravel runway.
 It is located at 40 m elevation and aligned 12/30.
 The airport has a single 30 by 75 m apron.
 The airport has aerodrome flight information service but lacks terminal and hangar facilities.

-Airlines and destinations
+Airline and destination

-The only airline to provide service to and from Hamnerabben is Lufttransport, which operates 16-seat Dornier 228 aircraft to Svalbard Airport, Longyear.
+The only airline to provide service to and from Hamnerabben is Lufttransport, which operates the 16-seat Dornier 228 aircraft to Svalbard Airport, Longyear.
 The airline provides two flights per week during the winter and four flights per week during the summer.
 All departures are charter flights organized by Kings Bay and tickets are only available through the company.
 Occasional ad hoc charter flights are also sometimes operated.
 At Longyearbyen, connections are provided onwards to Tromsø Airport and Oslo Airport, Gardermoen.